Rohan-Kadam/WLANController/README.md

 # opencapwap-SDN-Coupler
 Extending the openCAPWAP project.

-Modifications in openCAPWAP are intended to make it more suitable in SDN paradigm.
+Modifications are intended to make it more suitable in SDN paradigm.